MD-AlHowsa/GoLDAP/README.md

 `col_names =` 'Email, First Name, Last Name,position'

-> Unfortunately, we cannot control the order of the columns in LDAP, so
-> based in my testing it usually comes in this order, change the order
-> if yous is different
+ Unfortunately, we cannot control the order of the columns in LDAP, SO, based on my testing it usually comes in this order, change the order if yous is different.

 Gophish Configuration
 `gophish_server =` 'localhost'